David810209/NYCU-computer_organization2024/README.md

 ## Lab 4: Pipelined Processor - Part 2
 In the final lab, we enhance the pipelined processor with hazard detection and resolution using forwarding and stalling techniques.
 The goal is to handle data and control hazards efficiently.
+### Grade
+I received a score of **80/100** for this lab.
+Unfortunately, due to time constraints, I wasn't able to fully investigate the cause of the lost points.

 ### Key Features:
 - **Forwarding Unit**: For handling data hazards by forwarding ALU results to earlier stages.